 Labor pain can be extremely intense – no news there – and a contraction simulator lets you really know what it feels like to give birth.
 If you are considering having a baby but are too scared of the pain of childbirth, and you want to give it a try before you actually get pregnant, you can use a labor pain simulator (also called a TENS and EMS machine) to get a taste of what labor contractions actually feel like.

-The same goes for guys or soon-to-be dads that want to have an insight into childbirth.
+If you’re looking for where to buy a labor pain simulator for guys, that’s normal as plenty of guys or soon-to-be dads want to have an insight into childbirth.
 Particularly if they don’t believe that labor can be really painful, this might change their mind so they can truly understand what their partner is going through when delivering their baby.

 By the way, I feel like I should share something with you before you keep on reading: childbirth doesn’t HAVE to be that painful.
 There are lots of techniques that moms-to-be can learn to ease the pain of labor if not eliminate it at all.
 If you are curious to find out more about this, I strongly encourage you to read the following articles: